Steel Vs. Concrete

 Regarding construction, steel structures are more time-saving and effective.
 Steel structures can be fabricated off-site, like RedGuard's modular blast-resistant buildings, then transported to the site.
 Once on-site, multiple sections of the structure can be joined, leading to faster turnaround times and effectively reducing possible material waste.
 In stark comparison, non-modular concrete structures must be cast bit by bit, step by step, and while it dries considerably fast, it takes 28 days to cure.

 Further, steel structures require less foundation setting than concrete structures.
 It is also far easier and more environmentally friendly to bring down steel structures than concrete structures.
-Should you want to move or do away with your blast-resistant building, steel will prove easier to move and will leave you with valuable materials that you can repurpose elsewhere.
+Should you want to move your blast-resistant building, steel will prove easier to move and will leave you with valuable materials that you can repurpose elsewhere.
+Once deconstructed, there is no part of a concrete structure that can be reused.

-It is true that concrete is fireproof and does not suffer the same damage from fire as steel does, but quick and readily available solutions can remedy that.
+While it is true that concrete is inherently fireproof, quick and readily available solutions can make steel fireproof too.
 Steel can be made fireproof by using fire-resistant coatings and barriers and incorporating active measures such as cooling systems and sprinklers.
 These measures are readily provided in RedGuard's SafetySuite buildings.
 We will work with you to choose the solutions that best suit your needs and budget.

 - 3 -